jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-12-10.md

 Minutes:

-*
+* Continues over until March.
+* DASA will sponsor the Meetup.com cost for the Pretoria meetup.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------